New Zealand's most energy

 See how we harness

 the sun's energy to help preserve our land

 At Yealands, we took a cue from our vines.

 Just like they capture and store the sun's

 Our Solar Orbit

-We've install New Zealand's largest solar array on our winnery roof.
+We've install One of New Zealand's largest solar array on our winnery roof.
 It supplies much of our eletricity needs - sustainablityExplore

 Live Solar Data

 See how much electricity our solar power system is delivering right nowExplore

 Watch a short video about our